Tanikai/messeji/messeji.typ

   /// Timestamp format every time a message contains a `date` value. -> str
   timestamp-format: "[year]-[month]-[day] [hour]:[minute]",

   /// Image dictionary.
+Key is filename, value is loaded image.
+Empty version
-Can be generated with `get-image-names`.
-Key is
+  /// with filenames can be generated with `get-image-names`, but has to be filled
+  /// with respective `image`s for every filename before passing it to `messeji`.
-  /// filename, value is loaded image. -> dictionary
+  /// -> dictionary
   images: (:),

   /// Theme dictionary.
 If value is not set, the default value is used. ->